 At this point, you have formally observed, researched, and reported on your discourse community and chosen topic.
-In this section, you will apply what you have learned thus far to the writing of an original multimodal project suitable for public consumption.
-There are two components to this assignment: The Visual Argument Project and a Project Assessment Reflection Memo.

-You will have three project options for the Visual Argument assignment as listed below.
-Your instructor will let you know which specific project option they would like you to complete.
+In this section, you will apply what you have learned thus far to the Writing of an original multimodal project suitable for public consumption.
+Your instructor will let you know which specific project they would like you to complete.